Area of a Circle by Cutting into Sectors

 The height is the circle's radius: just look at sectors 1 and 13 above.
 When they were in the circle they were "radius" high.

-The width (actually one "bumpy" edge) is half of the curved parts along the circle's edge ... in other words it is about half the circumference of the circle.
+The width (actually one "bumpy" edge) is half of the curved parts around the circle ... in other words it is about half the circumference of the circle.

 We know that: